mongodb/docs/source/server_selection.rst

 In the case of **reads** the process is identical except for the first step.
-Here, instead of selecting all writeable servers, we select all servers matching the user's :class:`~pymongo.read_preferences.ReadPreference` from the list of known hosts.
-As an example, for a 3-member replica set with a :class:`~pymongo.read_preferences.Secondary` read preference, we would select all available secondaries.
+Here, instead of selecting all writeable servers, we select all servers matching the user's :py:class`~pymongo.read_preferences.ReadPreference` from the list of known hosts.
+As an example, for a 3-member replica set with a :py:class`~pymongo.read_preferences.Secondary` read preference, we would select all available secondaries.